 This will download the latest version of the OpenSWATH Docker image and cache it on your machine.

 Official containers for OpenMS and related tools are available via BioContainers.
-The image provided here provides the latest development version including related tools.
+The image provided here provides compatible release or development versions including related tools in an integrated container.

 This command will start a container based on the OpenSWATH image and map the local volume